Kiril1512/AreYouSolid/README.md

 4. [ngx-highlightjs](https://github.com/MurhafSousli/ngx-highlightjs).
 This package allows the example codes to get highlight and not be displayed as simple text.

+## Getting started

+You can do the quiz now following [https://kiril1512.github.io/AreYouSolid/#/Home](https://kiril1512.github.io/AreYouSolid/#/Home) or run the project localy folowing the Installing instructions bellow.

 ### Prerequisites

 1. [Angular CLI](https://cli.angular.io/)